Time series learning in a many-body Rydberg system with emergent collective amplification: Methods

+\textbf{Experimental protocol for benchmark tasks.} For each benchmark time series (MG and NARMA-$n$), the dataset consists of 3500 training points and 1500 testing points.
+To obtain statistically meaningful error bars, we perform 20 realisations, leading to a total dataset size of $10^5$.
+Except for the modulation waveform and small shifts of the detuning, all experimental parameters are kept identical to those described in the main text.

+Before applying the time-dependent modulation, the operating point is set by tuning the detuning $\Delta_c$ in the absence of modulation to maximise the signal-to-noise ratio of the transmission signal.
+The modulation sequence is then applied and the corresponding optical transmission is recorded.
+After each measurement, the modulation sequence is switched to the next benchmark.
+Small drifts in the experimental detuning between runs mean that the system remains within the bistable region but samples slightly different operating points across realisations, contributing to the spread captured by the error bars in Fig.~\ref{fig:benchmarks}.

+\textbf{Data processing and causality.} Prior to model training, the raw transmission data $T(t_n)$ are smoothed with a symmetric Savitzky--Golay filter (window size 10, polynomial order 3~\cite{CHEN2004332,CAO2018244}) applied offline to the full recorded trace.
+Because this filter is symmetric (non-causal), we verified that it does not bias the prediction results by conducting a control experiment using a strictly causal finite impulse response (FIR) filter.
+The prediction performance was highly consistent between the two filters (with a slight reduction in NRMSE for the causal filter), confirming that the offline symmetric smoothing has a negligible impact on the results.

+All time-series prediction uses the causal sliding-window strategy described in the main text: only transmission values at times $s_n$ and earlier are used to predict the input at time $s_{n+1}$.

 \textbf{Derivation of the mean-field model.} We describe the dilute vapour of Rydberg atoms as an ensemble of $N$ two-level systems, with ground state $|g\rangle$ and Rydberg state $|e\rangle$.
-The dynamics is described by a Lindblad master equation for the reduced state of the system $\rho$ ($\hbar=1$):
+This two-level reduction follows from adiabatic elimination of the intermediate EIT state, valid at the comparatively low Rydberg densities of our experiment; at much higher densities a full three-level treatment becomes necessary~\cite{Wadenpfuhl2023Synchronization}.
+The dynamics is described by a Lindblad quantum master equation for the reduced state of the system $\rho$ ($\hbar=1$):

 where we have defined the dissipator $\mathcal{D}_{L}[\rho]=L\rho L^\dagger-\{L^\dagger L,\rho\}/2$, which models the processes of spontaneous emission and dephasing through the jump operators $L_{j,\mathrm{s}}=\sqrt{\gamma}\dyad{g}{e}_j$ and $L_{j,\mathrm{d}}=\sqrt{\gamma_\mathrm{d}}\dyad{e}{e}_j$, respectively.
 The system Hamiltonian reads